-The Code of Student Conduct can be accessed by going to the following website: codeofconduct.dadeschools.net If you do not have access to the Internet, you may go to your child's school and request to review the Code of Student Conduct.
+The Code of Student Conduct can be accessed by going to the following website: http://ehandbooks.dadescholgbtols.net/policies/90/index.htm.
+If you do not have access to the Internet, you may go to your child's school and request to review the Code of Student Conduct manual.